|Full Name||Smriti Shriniwas Mandhana|

 - One of the first two Indians to be signed up for the Women's Big Bash League (WBBL)

-- The only Indian player to be named in the ICC Women's Team of the Year 2016.
+- The only Indian Cricketer to be a part of ICC Women's Team of the Year, 2016.